Kamulegeya-Fahad/Kamulegeya-Fahad/README.md

  etc

-- 🤔 I am actively looking for collaborations in chromosome dynamics.
+- 🤔 I am actively looking for collaborations in everything genomics.

 - 📫 Reach me at : [Kamulegeya Fahad](https://www.linkedin.com/in/kamulegeya-fahad-a872b514a) and ask me about my projects.